Medically reviewed by Drugs.com. Last updated on Jul 19, 2023.

 Blood clots are gel-like clumps of blood.
-They are beneficial when they form in response to an injury or a cut, plugging the injured blood vessel, which stops bleeding.
+When they form in response to a cut or other injury, they stop the bleeding by plugging the injured blood vessel.
+These blood clots help the body heal.

-Some blood clots form inside your veins without a good reason and don't dissolve naturally.
-These may require medical attention, especially if they are in your legs or are in more critical locations, such as your lungs and brain.
+But some blood clots form inside the veins without a good reason.
+They don't dissolve naturally.
+These clots may require medical attention, especially if they are in the legs, lungs or brain.
 A number of conditions can cause this type of blood clot.

-Once these clots form, they can travel to other parts of your body, causing harm.
-Factors and conditions that can cause troublesome blood clots, as well as serious conditions that are associated with blood clots, include:
+Once these clots form, they can travel to other parts of the body where they can cause harm.
+There are a variety of factors and conditions that can cause troublesome blood clots, and there are some serious conditions that are associated with blood clots.
+These include:

 - Antiphospholipid syndrome

 - Certain medications, such as oral contraceptives and hormone therapy drugs